 We are kindly supported in this work by Osbornes Law - who have also put together a series of legal advice videos answering questions from our community of members, families and carers.
 You can read more about our partnership here.

 If you or someone you know has had a brain injury and needs assistance with any of the above issues or similar, issues please contact us or download a referral form to access advice and advocacy.
 Please note this is not a drop-in service.

-This is a service for family members, carers and survivors of brain injury.
-Either a family member or the person with the brain injury must live within Headway East London’s catchment area.
-We currently run two support groups in Hackney and Havering where experienced staff can offer emotional support as well as signposting to other services (We may require some further details from you ahead of you attending any of our Support Groups.
-Continued attendance at support groups is at the discretion of the organisation)
+This is a service for family members, carers and survivors of brain injury living within the Headway East London catchment area.
+We currently run two support groups (in Hackney and Havering though these are currently online-based) where experienced staff can offer emotional support as well as signposting to other services.

 Peer support work

-Our two Peer Support Workers work closely alongside the Casework team, delivering support and guidance to both brain injury survivors and their families.
+Our Peer Support Worker works closely alongside the Casework team, delivering support and guidance to both brain injury survivors and their families.
 Using their own personal experience of brain injury, they can help identify some of the challenges that survivors may face whilst also offering strategies and advice to overcome these.